 Kearny NJ Harassment Lawyer

 Most harassment cases result from a verbal dispute with a neighbor, domestic partner, or even a scoured ex-lover.
-However, harassment in New Jersey is a criminal offense and, if convicted, you have a permanent criminal record and could also be ordered to complete community service, probation, counseling or even serve time in jail.
+However, harassment in New Jersey is a criminal offense and, if convicted, you will have a permanent criminal record and could also be ordered to complete community service, probation, counseling or even serve time in jail.
 An experienced harassment defense lawyer can often challenge the states case and work toward a dismissal or downgrade of your charges.
 At Proetta & Oliver we have handled thousands of criminal and municipal court cases in New Jersey, many involving harassment complaints.
 We represent clients charged with harassment throughout Hudson County and the surrounding area including Harrison, Union City, West New York, Hoboken, Weehawken, Secaucus, and North Bergen.
 Call us today at (201) 793-8018 for a free consultation with a criminal lawyer at our Jersey City Office.

 What is the New Jersey Law for Harassment?